OkriMmm/OLD-Cheet0-2.0-roblox-script/README.md

-# OLD-Cheet0-2.0-roblox-script
+#⚠DISCLAIMER⚠
+THIS WAS MADE A LONG TIME AGO BEFORE BYFRON
+USE THIS AT YOUR OWN RISK, I AM NOT RESPONSIBLE FOR ANY BANS.

-a v2 for what i've made in the past
+A v2.0 for what I've made in the past, still a pretty simple script